jiarong/VirSorter2/README.md

 - `final-viral-combined.fa`:  identified viral sequences
 - `final-viral-score.tsv`:    table with score of each viral sequences across groups and a few more key features, which can be used for further filtering
-- `final-viral-boundary.tsv`: table with boundary information (might have extra records compared to other two files)
+- `final-viral-boundary.tsv`: table with boundary information (might have extra records compared to other two files and should be ignored)

 More details about each of these output files can be found [here](#detailed-description-on-output-files).